-Projected Salary Increases: Ranges from 3.75 percent to 11.25 percent based on years of service.
+Projected Salary Increases: Ranges from 4.00 percent to 12.75 percent based on years of service.

-Includes inflation at 2.75% of retirement income, plus real across-theboard salary increase of 0.50% plus merit and promotion increases.
+Includes inflation at 2.75% plus real across-the-board salary increase of income.

+0.50% plus merit and promotion increases.

-Cost-of-Living Adjustments: 2.75 percent of retirement income service retirement rates after they have been adjusted to treat DROP participation as service retirement.
+Cost-of-Living Adjustments: 3.25% of Tier 1 retirement income and 3.00% of Tier 2 retirement retirement rates after they have been adjusted to treat DROP participation as service retirement.

-Other Assumptions: See June 30, 2020 funding valuation report and Section 4 for the
+Other Assumptions: See June 30, 2020 funding valuation report, Section 4 for the service

-Post-Retirement Mortality Rates: For healthy members and beneficiaries, Pub-2010 General Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females) times 105%, projected generationally with the two-dimensional mortality improvement scale MP-2018; For disabled members, Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females), projected generationally with the twodimensional mortality improvement scale MP-2018.
+Post-Retirement Mortality Rates: For healthy members, Pub-2010 Safety Healthy Retiree Amount-

+Weighted Mortality Table (separate tables for males and females), projected generationally with the two-dimensional mortality improvement scale MP-2018.
+For beneficiaries, Pub-2010 General Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females) times 105%, projected generationally with the two-dimensional mortality improvement scale MP-2018.
+For disabled members, Pub-2010 Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females), projected generationally with the two-dimensional mortality improvement scale

+MP-2018.